whatsBehind/node-js-auth/README.md

 This project is for learning purpose.
 It is a practice of
 1. how to use JWT (Json Web Token) to authenticate user
-2. Login with Google using OAuth2
+2. login with Google using OAuth2

 ## Tech Stack
 - `Node.js`
 - `Express`: Quickly start a local host
 - `MongoDB/Mongoose`: Database to store users
 - `@hapi/joi`: Package to validate parameters of objects
-- `bcryptjs`: Hash confidential information including password in this project
+- `bcryptjs`: Hash confidential information including passwords in this project
 - `jsonwebtoken`: JWT package to sign and verify a auth token
 - `axios`: Send HTTP requests
 - `querystring`: Package to parse and assembly query string in HTTP request

 ## Reference
-- [Implement JWT using node.js and express](https://www.youtube.com/watch?v=2jqok-WgelI): Very nice video which guide mes step by step to build this project
+- [Implement JWT using node.js and express](https://www.youtube.com/watch?v=2jqok-WgelI): Very nice video which guides me step by step to build this project
-- [Google OAuth2 with node.js](https://www.youtube.com/watch?v=Qt3KJZ2kQk0&t=6s): Video that explain and implement OAuth2 flow from end to end
+- [Google OAuth2 with node.js](https://www.youtube.com/watch?v=Qt3KJZ2kQk0&t=6s): Video that explains and implements OAuth2 flow from end to end
-- [OAuth 2.0 and OpenID Connect](https://www.youtube.com/watch?v=996OiexHze0): Plain English explain the evolution of OAuth2 and OpenID Connect
+- [OAuth 2.0 and OpenID Connect](https://www.youtube.com/watch?v=996OiexHze0): Plain English explains the evolution of OAuth2 and OpenID Connect

 ## What Is JWT?
 A JWT (JSON Web Token) is like a compact digital note or a small piece of data that web servers and clients (like your browser or a mobile app) use to communicate secure information.
 It's like a tiny, encoded message.